Davos divided on tackling the scourge of obesity

 Yasuchika Hasegawa, the CEO of drugmaker Takeda, which has interests in medicines for both diabetes and obesity, said such interventions were needed, given the deep-seated nature of the appetite for sweet and fatty foods.

 "It's a fundamental problem.
-To fix the problem you have to change behavior, but changing behavior is the most difficult thing to do," he said.
+To fix the problem you have to change behaviour, but changing behaviour is the most difficult thing to do," he said.

 "It is hard to get people to eat healthier, but we can get people to walk.
 All they need is shoes," said George Halvorson, head of U.S. healthcare firm Kaiser Foundation Health Plan, who spends at least 30 minutes a day on his treadmill.